JamesParrott/Dockerfile_generator/README.md

 # Dockerfile generator

 Containerisation is incredibly powerful, and it is worth any programmer's time to learn how to use it, and understand the basics of Dockerfiles.
-To ease the barrier of entry, and to let people get up and running quickly, especially those who just want an image for particular distro with their choice of apps installed, Dockerfile generator can help.
+Dockerfile generator can ease the barrier of entry, and let people get up and running quickly, especially those who just want an image for particular distro with their choice of apps installed.

 Dockerfile generator provides a set of nested Jinja 2 templates, that are configurable (e.g. by JSON files), that match a required data structure, that describe the possible contents of the Dockerfile.
 The config files are reusable, and can refer to Jinja 2 sub-templates, e.g. that describe the best practise use of a particular package manager
 The raison d'etre is to allow multiple Dockerfiles to be generated from the same configuration, for parametric testing.